juechen-zzz/MyNotes/Readme.md

 In this part, I will learn about deep learning by watching Andrew Ng's lessons online.

-* first，I will systematically learn about data structures and algorithms.
+* First，I will systematically learn about data structures and algorithms.
 * Second, I will save some notes about Python.
 * Third, I will put some deep learning examples.